vuejs/v2.vuejs.org/src/guide/application.md

 ## Communication with Server

 All Vue instances can have their raw `$data` directly serialized with `JSON.stringify()` with no additional effort.
 The community has contributed the [vue-resource](https://github.com/vuejs/vue-resource) plugin, which provides an easy way to work with RESTful APIs.
 You can also use any Ajax library you like, e.g. `$.ajax` or [SuperAgent](https://github.com/visionmedia/superagent).
-Vue.js also plays nicely with no-backend services such as Firebase and Parse.
+Vue.js also plays nicely with no-backend services such as Firebase, Parse and Hoodie.

 ## State Management